Event Marketing Strategy: Timeline, Template and Tactics

 Don’t forget the huge range and diversity of social media available to you now.
 Facebook, Twitter and LinkedIn will all remain important depending on what kind of event you run, but consider Instagram, Snapchat, Pinterest, YouTube, Tumblr, Medium, Reddit, Quora and others too.

-Partner outreach: Event marketing partnerships can be crucial to your event’s success, so you need to start reaching out to potential collaborators, complimentary brands and media partners early, before your event has officially launched.
+Partner outreach: Event marketing partnerships can be crucial to your event’s success, so you need to start reaching out to potential collaborators, complementary brands and media partners early, before your event has officially launched.
 This way they can help you spread the word from the very beginning.
 If you’re not sure how to approach them, check out our handy templates.

 Email: In the event industry Pulse Report, email was voted the single most effective tactic by event organisers, so it will no doubt be central to your campaign and ticket sales too.